-This cranberry salad is a staple at our holiday dinner every year.
+This cranberry salad recipe is a staple at our holiday dinner every year.
 Much like my Snickers Apple Salad, it’s more of a dessert than an actual salad, but we eat it as a side dish just the same.
 It’s the holidays after all. 😉

-How to make cranberry fluff salad:
+How to make Cranberry Fluff Salad:

-How long will cranberry salad keep?
+How long will Cranberry Fluff keep?

 This should last for a couple of days in the fridge, though it might get a bit more liquid-y as the cranberries release juice.

 Just give it a gentle stir before serving and then dig in!

 If you don’t like Cool Whip, you may use homemade whipped cream.
 The salad will not keep as well though and will be best served fresh.